zailfyer/Icarus_Mods/README.md

 meta power source is doubled in power

 envirosuits:
-the hark has heat and cold resistence buffs the shengong resistances are buffed a bit inaris has 4 slots -6 backpack 5 damage resistenace and -5 stealth modifyer
+the hark has heat and cold resistance buffs the shengong resistances are buffed a bit inaris has 4 slots -6 backpack 5 damage resistance and -5 stealth modifyer

 moduals:
-movement module higher movment speed and stamina regen slots modules increesed slots and weight fire resistane has heat resistance poison resistance has health regen carry weight module higher carry weight and lower overencumberance penalty
+movement module higher movment speed and stamina regen slots modules increesed slots and weight fire resistance has heat resistance poison resistance has health regen carry weight module higher carry weight and lower overencumberance penalty